Thank you for visiting! Now we have kid stuff on our page.

 Great news!
 We are honored to partner with the North Dakota Chapter of the American Academy of Pediatrics (AAP) in a new initiative, Building Bridges among Health and Early Childhood Systems.

 (Posted November 9, 2013)

 Save the date!
-Clergy and rostered leaders from across the state are invited to join us on Thursday, February 27, 2014, from 10 AM to 3 PM.
+People of faith from across the state are invited to join us on Thursday, February 27, 2014, from 10 AM to 3 PM.
 We will meet at Lord of Life Lutheran Church in Bismarck, ND.
 Suitable for continuing education hours, the training will be prayerful, ecumenical, and FREE; a free-will donation will be collected for lunch.
 More information is forthcoming.
 Please contact Karen Van Fossan, PCAND Communications Director, at karenvan @ pcand.org with any questions or suggestions.

 (Posted October 31, 2013)